-Hockey Canada has officially announced the complete men's hockey roster for the 2026 Milan Cortina Winter Olympics.
+Hockey Canada officially has announced the complete men's hockey roster for the 2026 Milan Cortina Winter Olympics.

-The squad is made up of 25 players, six of whom were already named to the team back in June, including Sidney Crosby, Nathan MacKinnon, Cale Makar, Connor McDavid, Brayden Point and Sam Reinhart.
+The squad is made up of 25 players, six of whom already were named to the team back in June, including Sidney Crosby, Nathan MacKinnon, Cale Makar, Connor McDavid, Brayden Point and Sam Reinhart.

-Forwards Macklin Celebrini, Anthony Cirelli, Brandon Hagel, Bo Horvat, Brad Marchand, Mitch Marner, Mark Stone, Nick Suzuki and Tom Wilson will join the five other players who were already announced in the summer.
+Forwards Macklin Celebrini, Anthony Cirelli, Brandon Hagel, Bo Horvat, Brad Marchand, Mitch Marner, Mark Stone, Nick Suzuki and Tom Wilson will join the five other players who already were announced in the summer.

 Drew Doughty, Thomas Harley, Josh Morrissey, Colton Parayko, Travis Sanheim, Shea Theodore and Devon Toews will round out the Canadian defense with Makar.